https://invisible-island.net/ncurses/man/

 Only the size of the WINDOW structure differs; few applications

-character library's headers should be installed last, to allow
+library's headers should be installed last, to allow applications

-applications to be built using either library from the same set of
+to be built using either library from the same set of headers.

 --with-pthread

-read-only access.
-At the same time, setter-functions are provided
+macros allowing read-only access.
+At the same time, they provide

-to set these values.
-Some applications (very few) may require
+functions to set these values.
+Very few applications require

 changes to work with this convention.